km-neuron/mentor-handbook/web-application/week-2/README.md

 ## Learning Objectives

 - Understand REST API.
-- Able to retrieve data using REST API.
 - Able to serve data using REST API.
+- Able to use database as storage and source for REST API server.

 ## Pre-requisites